Education Frequently Asked Questions – COVID-19

 The spring exam dates are now available as part of the Computer-Based Testing Schedule.

 Remote Learning Solutions for APC and FAC

-Will there be remote options for APC and FAC?
+Are there remote options for APC and FAC?

 Yes.
-The SOA will be offering the Associateship Professionalism Course (APC) and the Fellowship Admissions Course (FAC) by remote learning so that candidates may continue their progress toward their designations in the coming months, while still observing social distancing and possible travel restrictions.
-Each remote course will include two components – an online e-Learning component and a virtual meeting session component.
+The SOA is offering the Associateship Professionalism Course (APC) and the Fellowship Admissions Course (FAC) by remote learning so that candidates may continue their progress toward their designations, while still observing social distancing and possible travel restrictions.
+Each remote course includes two components – an online e-Learning component and a virtual meeting session component.

 Will the remote APC and FAC be permanent?

 While the APC remote solution is likely a permanent change, the virtual meeting sessions for FAC will be offered only while restrictions on travel and social distancing remain in place.